finos/FDC3/docs/api-bridging/spec.md

 If authentication succeeds (or is not required), then the DAB should assign the Desktop Agent the name requested in the `handshake` message, unless another agent is already connected with that name in which case it should generate a new name which MAY be derived from the requested name.
 Note that the assigned name is not communicated to the connecting agent until step 5.

 ### Step 5.
-Synchronize the bridge's channel state
+Synchronize the Bridge's Channel State

 Channels are the main stateful mechanism in the FDC3 that we have to consider.
 A key responsibility of the DAB is ensuring that the channel state of the connected agents is kept in-sync.
 To do so, the states must be synchronized whenever a new agent connects.
 Hence, the Bridge MUST process the `channelState` provided by the new agent in the `handshake` request, which MUST contain details of each known User Channel or App Channel and its state.
 The bridge MUST compare the received channel names and states to its own representation of the current state of channels in connected agents, merge that state with that of the new agent and communicate the updated state to all connected agents to ensure that they are synchronized with it.